K4CZP3R/P2PLauncher/README.md

 So, why don’t you give P2PLauncher a try?

 ## How to get started.
 1. Download the latest release, and extract it to a location of your choosing.
 Run P2PLauncher.exe as administrator.
 Windows Defender might raise a warning of running a program from an unknown publisher.
 P2PLauncher is not harmful.
 Promise.
 You can study the code yourself.
-Click on More Info and then Run Anyway to launch the program:
+Click on More Info and then Run Anyway to launch the program.
 2. Now at the main launcher window, you’ll be able to see 4 tabs that take the left side of the interface, and a region dubbed Information on the right side of the interface.

 ## Initial Configuration